Top Gear (2002 TV series): Italy

 There is also an Italian version of Top Gear, from 22 March to 26 April 2016.
 The show was broadcast on Sky Uno and Sky Sport Mix, and was hosted by Joe Bastianich, Guido Meda, Davide Valsecchi and The Stig.
 The Italian version was similar to the UK version.

 Hong Kong

 In October 2011, a Hong Kong version of Top Gear was launched.
 Unlike other Top Gear shows, Top Gear Hong Kong is not broadcast as a television show, but it is presented on a YouTube channel called TopGear HK 極速誌.
-A monthly magazine is also ran and sold in Hong Kong.
+A monthly magazine is also run and sold in Hong Kong.
 As of August 2021, TopGear HK 極速誌 has 178k subscribers on YouTube.

 Sweden

 In 2019, it was announced that Top Gear would be given three Scandinavian adaptations.
-The Swedish adaptation, Top Gear Sverige, aired on Kanal 5 during 2020 and was presented by six times Speedway World Champion Tony Rickardsson, actor, comedian & musician Marko Lethosalo, and TV personality Adam Alsing.
+The Swedish adaptation, Top Gear Sverige, aired on Kanal 5 during 2020 and was presented by six times Speedway World Champion Tony Rickardsson, actor, comedian & musician Marko Lehtosalo, and TV personality Adam Alsing.